DemISee1/3040-Assignment-3/README.md

-# Currency Converter
+#Exchange Rate API

 ## Description
-3040Crypto Currency Converter API enables users to seamlessly convert between digital currencies like Ethereum or Bitcoin and physical currencies such as USD dollars or yen and, the other way around.
+3040Crypto Exchange Rate API enables users to seamlessly convert between digital currencies like Ethereum or Bitcoin and physical currencies such as USD dollars or yen and, the other way around.

 ## Endpoints
 The API endpoint accepts parameters for the source currency, the target currency for conversion, and the amount to be converted.